 However, this can get challenging when you are trying to do this well for a large number of prospective students.
 I recently worked with a client that was trying to recruit 100 new freshmen for their second high-school campus while simultaneously enrolling 150 freshmen for their existing campus.
 As anyone who has worked in enrollment knows, recruiting 250 new students means that you are probably coordinating over 400 tours and interacting with up to 800 prospective families.

-It is a common tool used in business, and recently, a lot of schools are understanding how it benefits their operations and incorporating it into their enrollment efforts.
-Let’s look at how having a tool like this can help your school.
+CRM is a common tool used in business, and recently, a lot of schools are understanding how school CRM systems can benefit their operations by incorporating it into their enrollment efforts.
+Let’s look at how having a school CRM this can help you.

-Having all your data in one place allows you to more easily conduct data analysis and connect these dots.
+Having all your data in a school CRM allows you to more easily conduct data analysis and connect these dots.
 Many schools gather a lot of data, but because none of it is centralized, they can’t easily analyze it to spot patterns, and most critically, can’t use it to drive improvement.
 Remember that good data is the key to a strong enrollment system.
-CRMs like Hubspot or Enquiry Tracker help to get you there.
+School CRMs like Hubspot or Enquiry Tracker help to get you there.

 Let’s imagine a scenario where you have a “request more information” form on your website.
 This is a great way for parents who are interested in your school to get more information as they are shopping.
 This also represents the first, critical step as they go from a prospective parent to an engaged parent.